MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 - Aligned mapping of bookable resource to worker.

-- Alignment of project journals on the work order's subproject.
+- Alignment of data updates from project journals back to its respective work order transaction.
 When a Field Service user creates or updates a work order product or service, those updates sync with the respective journal.
 However, expense journal, hours journal, or item journal don't sync changes to the respective Field Service transaction record.